Last updated on May 15th, 2023

 You can be sure that street food in Istanbul is totally safe to eat.
 The stalls on the streets undergo severe control and sellers receive a license.
 So don’t worry, relax and enjoy your meal.

 And here is the list with only a few street food options to help you understand what you must try in Istanbul:

-– Simit – a round bagel with sesame seeds which you can find at every step.
-Try the ones with fillings such as jam, Nutella or cheese.
+– Simit – a round bagel with sesame seeds that you can find at every step.
+Try the ones with fillings such as jam, Nutella, or cheese.

 – Doner kebab (shawarma with lamb) is another Turkish dish-boss.
 If you are not vegetarian, this is a must-try food in Istanbul since it’s not the same as anywhere outside the country.

 – Kumpir is a baked potato with a variety of meat or vegetable fillings inside.